-You don't have be an avid follower of the health-and-wellness scene to have heard of the word probiotics.
-It has been a trending topic for a while now because of its apparent health benefits, especially for the gut.
+You don't have to be an avid follower of the health-and-wellness scene to have heard of the word probiotics.
+They have been a trending topic for a while now because of their apparent health benefits, especially for the gut.

 For those who aren't quite sure what probiotics are, they're live microorganisms that can help digest food, destroy disease-causing cells, and produce vitamins, according to the National Center for Complementary and Integrative Health.
 The NCCIH also says that many of the microorganisms found in probiotic products are similar to those that live naturally in our bodies.
 Essentially, they're the "good bacteria" that contribute to a healthy gut.

 According to Harvard Health Publishing, not all probiotics are the same, but among their potential benefits are the treatment or prevention of diarrhea, irritable bowel syndrome, ulcerative colitis, Crohn's disease, the cause of ulcers, vaginal infections, urinary tract infections, and eczema in children.
 And you can't have probiotics without prebiotics: "Prebiotics are nondigestible food components that selectively stimulate the growth or activity of desirable microorganisms," according to the NCCIH.

 While more research needs to be done to prove the definitive health benefits of probiotics, most people can take them without side effects.
 As with making any health change, though, it's best to discuss with your doctor first, especially if you have a weakened immune system, take certain medications, and are allergic to sources of probiotics.